What Happens During a Dental Crown Procedure — And Is It Really That Scary?

 A crown restores the tooth’s shape, size, strength, and appearance.
 Once it’s placed, it looks and functions like a natural tooth — you bite with it, chew with it, brush and floss around it the same way you would any other tooth.

-Patients sometimes come in feeling like a crown is a bad outcome.
-It isn't.
 The goal of a crown is always to save a tooth that would otherwise be lost or continue to deteriorate.
-It's keeping a tooth that's worth keeping.
+That context matters, because patients sometimes come in feeling like a crown is a bad outcome.
+It isn’t.
+It’s a preservation outcome — keeping a tooth that’s worth keeping.

 Appointment 1